Kenner Products: Products and product lines

-One of Kenner's most highly acclaimed lines was the Super Powers Collection, produced from 1984 to 1986.
-These action figures were based on the famed superheroes of DC Comics.
-What made the line so successful was that the characters were modeled almost exactly from the style guide of the company; and also, each character performed some "action."
-For example, if Superman's legs are squeezed, he would throw a punch.
-Furthermore, Kenner was able to commission some of the characters' creators like Jack Kirby for his New Gods characters and George Pérez for Cyborg to design the action figures.
-In 1985, DC Comics named Kenner as one of the honorees in the company's 50th anniversary publication Fifty Who Made DC Great for its work on the Super Powers Collection.
+One of Kenner's most highly acclaimed lines was the Super Powers Collection based on DC Comics superheroes.
+Produced from 1984 to 1986, the figures were closely modeled on the character depictions in the company style guide.
+Distinguishing the line, each character performed an "action."
+For example, when Superman's legs were squeezed, he would punch.
+Kenner commissioned certain comics professionals to design figures of characters they created or co-created, including Jack Kirby for his New Gods characters and George Pérez for Cyborg.
+For its work on Super Powers, DC named Kenner as one of the honorees in the DC Comics 50th anniversary publication Fifty Who Made DC Great in 1985.

 One of the more popular action figure lines in the late 1980s was Kenner's The Real Ghostbusters, based on the 1986–1991 animated series adaptation of the 1984 feature film Ghostbusters.
 The toy line debuted the same year as the cartoon and continued production through most of its run.
 Although the initial releases accurately resembled The Real Ghostbusters cartoon designs, unlike Super Powers, the toy line very soon stopped attempting to be faithful to the existing source material.
 Instead, new, original costumes, weapons and ghost characters were designed by Kenner, many of them centered on unique action features, similar to those popularized by Mattel's competing Masters of the Universe toy line as well as Kenner's earlier Super Powers toy line.

 This idea of basing a toy line on well-known characters but then coming up with original designs that were not based on any published storylines represented a major shift in the design approach to action figure toy lines at the time.
 In previous years, one major approach to producing toy lines was to base them closely on popular, well-known characters from properties like Star Wars, Marvel Comics, or DC Comics.
 The other major approach was for the toy companies to invent their own original characters and then help produce comic books and cartoons that promoted those exact designs (e.g., Hasbro's G.I.
 Joe and Transformers and Mattel's Masters of the Universe).
 In a departure from this, Kenner did not have any arrangement to incorporate their new concepts and designs into The Real Ghostbusters cartoons or comic books.